MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/adapter-oracle-database/message-schemas-for-insert-update-delete-and-select-on-tables-and-views.md

 ---
 description: "Learn more about: Message Schemas for the Basic Insert, Update, Delete, and Select Operations on Tables and Views"
-title: "Message Schemas for the Basic Insert, Update, Delete, and Select Operations on Tables and Views | Microsoft Docs" ms.custom: "" ms.date: "06/08/2017" ms.prod: "biztalk-server" ms.reviewer: ""
+title: "Message Schemas for the Basic Insert, Update, Delete, and Select Operations on Tables and Views" ms.custom: "" ms.date: "06/08/2017" ms.prod: "biztalk-server" ms.reviewer: "" ms.suite: ""

-ms.suite: ""
-ms.tgt_pltfrm: ""
 ms.topic: "article"
-helpviewer_keywords:
-  - "operations on tables, message actions for"
-  - "table operations, message actions for"
-  - "table operations, message structure for"
-  - "operations on tables, message schemas for"
-  - "table operations, message schemas for"
-  - "operations on tables, message structure for" ms.assetid: 8228d5e6-14af-49e0-b34b-be03aea59189
-caps.latest.revision: 4
-author: "MandiOhlinger"
-ms.author: "mandia"
-manager: "anneta"
 ---
 # Message Schemas for the Basic Insert, Update, Delete, and Select Operations on Tables and Views
 The [!INCLUDE[adapteroracle](../../includes/adapteroracle-md.md)] surfaces basic Insert, Update, Delete, and Select operations for each table and view in the Oracle database.
 These operations perform the appropriate SQL statement qualified by a WHERE clause.
 The [!INCLUDE[adapteroracle_short](../../includes/adapteroracle-short-md.md)] uses strongly-typed records and record sets in these operations.